mohitpai/journey-optimizer.en/help/using/reports/campaign-live-report.md

 The **[!UICONTROL In-app performance]** KPIs detail the main information relative to your visitors’ engagement with your In-app messages, such as:

-* **[!UICONTROL Unique impressions]**: number of unique users to whom the In-app message was delivered.

 * **[!UICONTROL Impressions]**: total number of In-app messages delivered to all users.

+* **[!UICONTROL Interactions]**:  total number of engagements with your In-app message.
+This includes any actions taken by the users, such as clicks, dismissals, or any other interactions.

-The **[!UICONTROL In-app summary]** graph shows the evolution of your In-app impressions for the concerned period.
+The **[!UICONTROL In-app summary]** graph shows the evolution of your In-app impressions and interactions for the concerned period.

-The **[!UICONTROL Clicks by button]** graph and table contain the available data for recipient behavior per button:

-* **[!UICONTROL Clicks]**: total number of recipients who interacted with the buttons included in the In-app message.
+The **[!UICONTROL Interactions by type]** graphs and table details how users interacted with your in-app message by tracking any click, dismiss, or interaction.

 +++